SystemFw/Unison-Forall-2024/klogs.md

 messages for later linear processing.

-It does so with this function that computes a new key for a message, and it returns Optional because you can also decide to simply filter out the message by returning None.
+It does so with this function that computes a new key for a message, and it returns a list because you can also decide to simply filter out the message by returning an empty list, or send the same message to multiple keys.

 Linear processing is done with the loop function, which is a stateful transformation of the values of a KLog.
 Loop executes sequentially